-Round the hallway you’ll come upon the master bedroom with super-king bed and a freestanding double wardrobe and chest of drawers.
+Round the hallway you’ll come upon a brand new shower room, beside which is the master bedroom with super-king bed and a freestanding double wardrobe and chest of drawers.
 Just as with the twin room, the bed here is zip-and-link so can be separated into two singles upon request.
 This side of the apartment faces away from the street and offers easy access to the kitchen at the end, which has an extending dining table for up to six, an extra-large fridge, and a dishwasher in addition to the essential amenities and array of cutlery, crockery and glassware.
 Two pulleys extend from the ceiling for efficient clothes drying and the adjoining utility closet contains a washing machine, freezer, ironing board and iron.

 Dublin Street is a versatile apartment that can accommodate two couples, parents and two children, or even four friends.
 Its dining room can double as a study while the living room presents an inviting space to relax or entertain friends.
 The apartment’s location at a city centre nexus means guests can stroll to Edinburgh’s pre-eminent attractions, or hop upon a bus or tram for forays farther afield.
 Either way, this apartment is one you’ll be happy to return to at the end of the day.